Little Gaddesden

-Little Gaddesden (pronounced /lɪtl ɡædzdən/) is a village and civil parish in the borough of Dacorum, Hertfordshire 3 mi north of Berkhamsted.
+Little Gaddesden (pronounced /lɪtl ɡædzdən/) is a village and civil parish in the borough of Dacorum, Hertfordshire 3 mi north of Berkhamsted, close to the border with Bedfordshire.
 As well as Little Gaddesden village (population 694), the parish contains the settlements of Ashridge (population 53), Hudnall (population 139), and part of Ringshall (population 81).
 The total population at the 2011 Census was 1,125.

 Little Gaddesden is an area of outstanding natural beauty (AONB) and a conservation area protected by the National Trust.

 Little Gaddesden and the surrounding area of the Ashridge Estate is owned and managed by the National Trust.
-This area has been used in many films, notably: First Knight, Stardust, the Harry Potter series, Son of Rambow and more recently Robin Hood starring Russell Crowe.
+This area has been used in many films, notably: First Knight, Stardust, the Harry Potter series, Son of Rambow, Robin Hood starring Russell Crowe, and more recently Fast & Furious 9: The Fast Saga.

 TV programmes filmed here include the Netflix biographical drama The Crown, Marchlands, Midsomer Murders, Lewis, Cranford, and a Jamie Oliver advertisement for Sainsbury's.

 There is a vigorous community life with over 25 different clubs and societies.

-Local residents are kept updated on events in Little Gaddesden through the Gaddesden Diary, published seasonally.
+Local residents are kept updated on events in Little Gaddesden through The Gaddesden Diary, published seasonally.
 The Parish News also provides a further summary.

 History

-In the early 17th century, Thomas Egerton, 1st Viscount Brackley, purchased Ashridge House, one of the largest country houses in England, from Queen Elizabeth I, who had inherited it from her father who had appropriated it after the Dissolution of the Monasteries in 1539.
+In the early 17th century, Thomas Egerton, 1st Viscount Brackley, purchased Ashridge House, a large country house, from Queen Elizabeth I, who had inherited it from her father who had appropriated it after the Dissolution of the Monasteries in 1539.
 Ashridge House served the Egerton family as a residence until the 19th century.
 The Egertons later had a family chapel (the Bridgewater Chapel) with burial vault in Little Gaddesden Church.

 Hudnall was formerly in the parish of Edlesborough, Buckinghamshire until it was transferred to the parish of Little Gaddesden in 1884.
+Hudnall was first recorded as a farmstead in 1545, and later held by the Earl of Chesterfield, via inheritance from Lady Elizabeth Dormer.